buggyrace/buggy-race-server/INSTALL.md

 department, the code for this project if it's part of a syllabus, and how you want to run the project — for example, whether your require students to take notes and submit a report as part of their project).

 ---

-## Static website: the tech notes

-There is a effectively a sub-site of pages called "tech notes" with explanatory text specific to some aspects of the project, and a couple of early tasks.
-These are statically generated HTML pages.
-By default they are served as part of the buggy race server.
-We don't provide a mechanism for editing these through the race server's web interface.
-If you're comfortable with forking the project and editing these files, you can customise them in place.
-However, it's also possible to host these files entirely separately.
-If you do this, put the URL of your alternate site in the config setting `TECH_NOTES_EXTERNAL_URL`.

-The tech notes are generated using [Pelican](https://getpelican.com), which is a Python-based static site generator.
-The tech notes are in the `tech-notes/` directory in the root of the repo — see `tech-notes/content` for the source files and assets.

-If you are hosting the tech notes yourself, you can stick with Pelican or switch to another mechanism — for example, Jekyll works nicely with GitHub pages.
-We used Pelican because it's in Python.
-See `tech_notes/TECH_NOTES_README.md` for more information if you're thinking of customising/generating them yourself.

----